 The sequence to be used to collect periodontal information will begin on the most posterior eligible tooth in the maxillary right quadrant.
 The examiner will take the disto-facial probe reading from the free gingival margin to the base of the pocket.
 The CEJ measurement is then taken in the same site.
 The examiner will then proceed to the mid-facial site on the tooth and take the pocket depth reading followed by the CEJ measurement.
 Then, the examiner will move to the mesio-facial site and repeat the same measurements.
 The examiner will continue this process moving anterior tooth by tooth.
 Once the quadrant is completed, the examiner will return to the most posterior eligible tooth and evaluate each for bleeding.
 The site will be coded as a 0 for no bleeding and a 1 for bleeding.
 The examiner then proceeds to the mesio-facial site on the most anterior tooth in quadrant II.
-The same examination sequence is followed from anterior to posterior.
-After bleeding on probing is recorded, the examiner then begins on the most posterior tooth in quadrant II on the disto-lingual site.
-The examination will then continue to quadrant I on the lingual surfaces.
-The next quadrant examined will be the facials of quadrant III and IV.
+The same examination sequence is followed from anterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins on the most posterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins of the most posterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins of the most posterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins of the most posterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins of the most posterior tooth in quadrant II on the disto-lingual site.
+The examiner then begins of quadrant III and IV.
 Lastly, the lingual surfaces of quadrant IV and III are examined.